 - (a) Election.
-The Commission annually elects from among its members a chair, vice chair, treasurer, and four other members of the Executive Committee who serve for terms of one year, such term to coincide with the fiscal period of July 1 to June 30 of the following year, and until their successors are elected and qualified; except that, when the annual meeting is held after June 30, the term begins immediately and runs until the following June 30 or until successors are elected and qualified, whichever be the later.
+The Commission annually elects from among its members a chairman, vice chairman, treasurer, and four other members of the Executive Committee who serve for terms of one year, such term to coincide with the fiscal period of July 1 to June 30 of the following year, and until their successors are elected and qualified; except that, when the annual meeting is held in July, the term begins immediately and runs until the following June 30 or until successors are elected and qualified, whichever be the later.
 Such elections are held at the annual meeting of the Commission. - (b) Policy.
-It is the policy of the Commission that its chair, vice chair, treasurer and members of the Executive Committee be chosen on the basis of their ability to serve the Commission, without regard to geographic considerations, regional distribution, or the states which they represent on the Commission.
+It is the policy of the Commission that its chairman, vice chairman, treasurer and members of the Executive Committee be chosen on the basis of their ability to serve the Commission, without regard to geographic considerations, regional distribution, or the states which they represent on the Commission.
 Officers and other Executive Committee members are eligible to succeed themselves. - (c) Vacancies.
-In the event of the death, resignation, or inability to serve for any reason of the chair, vice chair, or treasurer, the vacancy in any such office is filled as follows: - 1.
-A vacancy in the office of chair is filled by the vice chair, who serves as chair until the next election of officers. - 2.
-A vacancy in the office of vice chair or treasurer is filled for the unexpired term by the Executive Committee no later than its next meeting following the occurrence of the vacancy.
-If the chair finds that the vacancy in the office of treasurer is interfering with the efficient financial management of the Commission, he or she may appoint a member of the Commission to serve as acting treasurer or may assign the duties of the treasurer to the Executive Director until the vacancy is filled pursuant to this paragraph.
-If not already a member of the Executive Committee, an acting treasurer is a member of the Executive Committee during the time when he or she is so acting. - 3.
+In the event of the death, resignation, or inability to serve for any reason of the chairman, vice chairman, or treasurer, the vacancy in any such office is filled as follows: - 1.
+A vacancy in the office of chairman is filled by the vice chairman, who serves as chairman until the next election of officers. - 2.
+A vacancy in the office of vice chairman or treasurer is filled for the unexpired term by the Executive Committee at its next meeting following the occurrence of the vacancy.
+If the chairman finds that the vacancy in the office of treasurer is interfering with the efficient financial management of the Commission, he may appoint a member of the Commission to serve as acting treasurer or may assign the duties of the treasurer to the Executive Director until an election to fill the vacancy is held pursuant to this paragraph.
+If not already a member of the Executive Committee, an acting treasurer is a member of the Executive Committee during the time when he is so acting. - 3.
 Subject to the provisions of paragraphs 1 and 2 above, any vacancy on the Executive Committee or in any office should be filled as soon as possible.
-The chair appoints members to fill such vacancies until the next meeting of the Executive Committee, at which time the Executive Committee votes on filling the vacancy for the remainder of the term established by subparagraph (a).
+The chairman will appoint members to fill such vacancies until the next meeting of the Executive